Find your danger!

 FODI thinkers

-In 2013 the Festival of Dangerous Ideas (FODI) speakers, included Arlie Hochschild, David Simon, Hanna Rosin, Evgeny Morozov, Vandana Shiva, Dan Savage, John Safran, Christos Tsiolkas, Julian Burnside and Peter Hitchens, explored topics including outsourcing, conspiracy, masculinity, inequality and drugs.
+Festival speakers included Arlie Hochschild, David Simon, Hanna Rosin, Evgeny Morozov, Vandana Shiva, Dan Savage, John Safran, Christos Tsiolkas, Julian Burnside and Peter Hitchens, explored topics including outsourcing, conspiracy, masculinity, inequality and drugs.

 2012